telerik/winforms-docs/gridview/save-and-load-layout/advanced.md

 ````

 {{endregion}}

 Since the Columns property points to a complex object, you should set the DesignerSerializationVisibilityAttribute attribute to Content.
 In this way, the serialization engine will automatically detect that Columns points to a collection and will enumerate its items.
 Further, for each column you should define the properties to be stored in the XML output.
 In the following snippet the serialized properties are UniqueName and Width.
 By specifying the GridViewDataColumn type you tell the serializer that this instruction should be considered each time an object of this type is found.
-Please note that the DesignerSerializationVisibilityAttribute attribute is set to Visibility, because the value of the property should be serialized.#_[C#]_
+Please note that the DesignerSerializationVisibilityAttribute attribute is set to Visibility, because the value of the property should be serialized.

 {{source=..\SamplesCS\GridView\SaveLoadLayout\Advanced.cs region=SerializationMetadataGridViewDataColumn}}
 {{source=..\SamplesVB\GridView\SaveLoadLayout\Advanced.vb region=SerializationMetadataGridViewDataColumn}}